Home Why Ams? About Us Meet the Staff Contact Us

 If I have been late on one payment, or default on one loan, will that disqualify me from getting a mortgage?

 Late payments will not necessarily keep a mortgage application from being approved.
-People whose past credit problems have been resolved can also qualify.
+People whose past credit problems have been resolved can also qualify under certain circumstances.
+Talk to your Mortgage Loan Originator to see what we can do to help you qualify.

 top